journalprivacyconfidentiality/jpc-docs/sop/01_SOP_latex_copyediting.md

 - Remove instructions and samples files.

 ## Step 2

-Files should be in OJS as a ZIP file.
-- If the author has not uploaded a zip file yet: request it via the OJS communication; when it is received, upload to OJS Download the files from the Copyediting step in the journal system (exceptionally, this might be the Review stage).
+Download the files from the Copyediting step in the journal system.
 - Add ALL FILES to the repository (drag and drop) - remember to use the `re #1 ` in the commit message!
-- rename the files to their original names! (consult the journal system - should no longer be necessary if coming as ZIP files)
-  - Exception: the manuscript itself (e.g. `655-Manuscript (PDF)-712-1-6-20180308.pdf`) should remain unchanged

-## Step 3 - NO LONGER NECESSARY
-Add the editorial supplementary files ([v091.4jpc-editorial](https://github.com/journalprivacyconfidentiality/jpc-style/releases/tag/v091.4jpc-editorial) or later **editorial** files) to the repository.

-- Caution: you need to retain the directory structure!
-- Adding files can be done through drag-and-drop on Github.
-- Do not drag-and-drop the ZIP file, only its contents.
+- Unzip the ZIP file

-From the ZIP file, unzip and move only the following:
-- the `tmpl-images`  folder
-- `jpc.cls` (if not already present)
-- `jpsfinal.cls`
+- Remove the redundant directory layer that is usually created by the unzipping (i.e., if the ZIP file "manuscript.zip" created the folder "manuscript/" with all files and directories in that folder, move all contents to the root folder, and delete the (now-empty) folder "manuscript/").

 ## Step 4

 Create a  linked Overleaf v2 document

 - https://www.overleaf.com/project
 - New Project -> Import from GitHub
 - You should see the linked JPC Github repositories.
 Pick the one you created in Step 1.
-- Share it with the Managing Editor ( lars.vilhuber@cornell.edu )
+- Share it with the Managing Editors ( lars.vilhuber@cornell.edu and racheladcummings@gmail.com )

 ## Step 6

 Add to the README not just the manuscript number, but once you've pulled it into Overleaf, add
 ```
 (URL) On Overleaf